SabanaMS/aws2/PROBLEM.md

-# Goldy's Gym - Deploying Microservice Based Application using Docker Containers
+# Goldy's Gym - Deploying Microservice Based Application in an EKS cluster on AWS

 ## Problem Statement